-We will ensure that residents are equipped with skills for work and that the skills needs of businesses are being met.
+By working closely with our partners we will ensure that residents are equipped with the skills for work and that skills needs of business are being met.
+We will encourage better

-We will support the expansion of the Higher Education sector to increase the number of graduates in the workforce, supporting initiatives such as KIMS and Maidstone Medical Campus initiative, as well as the UCA expansion at Maidstone Studios.
+We will support the expansion of the Higher Education sector to increase the number of graduates in the workforce, supporting initiatives such as KIMS and Kent Medical Campus initiative, as well as the UCA expansion at Maidstone Studios.